 22. What happens if I become unable to look after myself or my partner?

-In the very rare circumstances and bearing in mind the best interests of other residents, the staff and the resident themselves, then there is a covenant in the lease where the Landlord may give notice to terminate the lease.
+The concept of the village is ‘Independence in retirement’.
+However, the Company is able to assist in arranging personal or domiciliary care packages through an external provider when necessary on a private basis, at an additional cost.
+Where possible residents can, of course, make their own arrangements with Social Services.
+Where the situation deteriorates and independence diminishes to the point where permanent care is needed, then inevitably the resident themselves or their relatives will recognise that alternative living arrangements need to be made.
+In the very rare circumstances of this not being recognised, and bearing in mind the best interests of other residents, the staff, and the resident themselves, then there is a clause in the tenancy agreement where the Landlord may give notice.
 It should be stressed that this is the very last resort and it is hoped, that matters such as this can be dealt with in a sensible and sympathetic manner by all parties.

 23. Are there any social activities?

 As well as the restaurant where residents can meet over a meal, The Resident’s Lounge offers a light and airy space with fabulous views down to the River Thames.
 Residents are also encouraged to join in with social events, such as musical afternoons, exercise classes, film clubs and boat trips.

 We encourage residents to form their own Residents’ Association and the Village Manager is available to attend the Residents Association Committee Meetings by invitation.

 Under the terms of the Deed of Management, the Management Company provides each resident with a written estimated budget of the Service Charges for the coming year.